Insulated and Non-sparking tools - A prerequisite for steel industry

 The iron and steel industry regularly uses different sources of energy (electric, mechanical, hydraulic, pneumatic, etc.).
 The safe control of energy should be addressed by procedure and carried out by appropriately trained personnel in accordance with the nature of the energy source and the characteristics of the facilities.

-To mitigate the various hazards 25 safety guidelines have been codified.
-We analyses specific guidelines and highlight the ones where non-sparking and insulated tools have been called for either directly or indirectly.
+To mitigate the various hazards, 25 safety guidelines have been codified.
+We analyze specific guidelines and highlight the ones where non-sparking and insulated tools have been called for either directly or indirectly.

 Storage, Handling & Use of Gas Cylinders (SG/01)